9ae/ace/wiki/vault/o.03.md

 B: Vio tries to convince people the Order is bad news
 C: Zaki <3 Sicili / Vio <3 Zaki / Alan <3 Adolf

-- How Zaki avenge?
-  - How do they meet up?

-For plot A, what is the II?
-What transforms Zaki grief into action?

 ---